 Adults: 3 x daily approx., 1/16 ltr.

-The wine should be warmed up a little before each ingestion.
+The wine should be warmed up a little before consuming.

 Growing Horehound in the Garden

-Some consider Horehound a weed, so it grows easily, spreads quickly and is hardly affected by pests.
-Expert gardeners rely on horehound to keep harmful caterpillars and insects at bay, by planting horehound directly under fruit trees.
+Some consider Horehound a weed, because it grows easily, spreads quickly and is hardly affected by pests.
+Expert gardeners rely on horehound to keep away harmful caterpillars and insects, by planting horehound directly under fruit trees.

-For medicinal purposes, the upper flowering sprouts are cut off at the beginning of the flowering season, in June in a length of about ten centimetres.
-This healing remedy (Herba marrubii albi) is best dried in thin layers in the shade of a well-ventilated place (a covered balcony, and then stored protected from aromas).
+For medicinal purposes, cut off the upper flowering sprouts, at the beginning of the flowering season, in June.
+Thes cuts measure about ten centimeters in length.
+Dry this healing remedy (Herba marrubii albi) in thin layers by storing in the shade of a well-ventilated place (a covered balcony, and then stored protected from aromas).